-- The sender sends a packet containing a SYN, TFO cookie, and data
+- The sender sends a packet containing the SYN, TFO cookie, and data

-- The receiver sends back a SYN-ACK and continues to send more data packets to the client
+- The receiver sends back the SYN-ACK and continues to send more data packets to the client

-- The client sends an ACK back to the receiver
+- The client sends the ACK back to the receiver

 TCP Fast Open Nginx configuration